griffinnewbold/griffinnewbold/README.md

 **`Student, Teaching Assistant, and Software Engineer`**

-I am a third year undergraduate student studying Computer Science at Columbia University contributing to the digital world one line of code at a time.
+I am a fourth year undergraduate student studying Computer Science at Columbia University contributing to the digital world one line of code at a time.
 My Coding projects are built using a variety of tools and from the ground up whenever I can help it.
 All my teaching materials are built from scratch as well.

    <p align="left">
       <a href="https://github.com/griffinnewbold?tab=followers">